MrXcitement/docker-exercism-haskell/README.md

-# Docker Exercism 'haskel' Track Image
+# Docker Exercism 'haskell' Track Image
-An Exercism 'haskel' track docker image that is used to work through the 'haskel' track exercises.
+An Exercism 'haskell' track docker image that is used to work through the 'haskell' track exercises.

 ## Overview
-This project uses a Dockerfile and Makefile to manage the creation and distribution of an Exercism 'haskel' track docker image.
+This project uses a Dockerfile and Makefile to manage the creation and distribution of an Exercism 'haskell' track docker image.

 ## Usage
 To build the image